This guide tells you how to go about submitting and maintaining your work on the Arts and Designs website.

 For designs (charts, patterns, leaflets) the main file may be a .pdf (acrobat) file and in this case the sample file image should be 400 or more pixels in height.
 Be careful not to expose so much detail that someone could copy your design from the picture!

 It's worth putting a lot of effort into the description of the work as it will be visible to human visitors as well as being indexed by on-site and off-site search engines.
 Search engines use words not images and your work will not be found unless its description contains the same words that human searchers use.
-For example, "This painting of a still life was executed in an abstract syle using impasto techniques ..." - would mean this item would be found when someone searches for any combination of the bolded words, e.g. "abstract still life paintings using an impasto technique".
+For example, "... mermaid on a green background with a jewel and custom motto ..." - would mean this item would be found when someone searches for any combination of the bolded words, e.g. "green mermaid".
 Use plain English and describe what is in your image plus anything else that is related to it.
 Conversely, a collection of keywords may (or may not) improve your rating on search engines but will certainly turn visitors right off - remember you are selling your work to humans, not machines!
-People want information, not gobbledegook.
 The solution is to incorporate your keywords into readable text and just be honest.

-One technique is to imagine you are describing the picture to a blind person.
+One idea is to imagine you are describing the picture to a blind person.

 Use the commit button to upload the work and its associated information.